SustainableDevelopmentReform/csdr-cloud-spatial/README.md

 ### Check status of the pipeline

 This will print a list of pipelines that have changed, and need to be recomputed.
-Note, it will not track input datasets (that need to be ingested), it will track all other dependencies - including code, intermediary datasets and geometries, etc.
+Note, it will not track input datasets (that need to be ingested), but it will track all other dependencies - including code, intermediary datasets and geometries, etc.

 ```bash
 csdr dvc status